facebook pixel

 Example Use Case

-A UX team working on a productivity app observes office workers using multiple sticky notes and spreadsheets to track tasks.
+A UX Design team working on a productivity app observes office workers using multiple sticky notes and spreadsheets to track tasks.
 This insight leads to the development of a feature that integrates to-do lists with scheduling tools.

 Choosing the Right UX Research Method